 May 18: Gala Season-end Celebration

-Dynamic Early Music Season in New York and Summer Workshops
+Dynamic Early Music Season of Workshops and Concerts Coming Up

 Check out our Calendar and Workshop pages for information and links to websites for concerts--they are too numerous to list individually--as well as information on upcoming Workshops and playing sessions with other ARS Chapters which you just don't want to miss.